pjl54/WSI_handling/README.md

 # WSI_handling
-Code snippets for handling digital pathology pyramidal whole slide images (WSIs).
-Currently only works with annotation XMLs from Aperio ImageScope and image formats supported by Openslide.
+Code for handling digital pathology pyramidal whole slide images (WSIs).
+Currently works with annotation XMLs from Aperio ImageScope or annotation json's from QuPath and image formats supported by Openslide.

 Supports getting a tile from a WSI at the desired micron-per-pixel (mpp), getting either the whole WSI or an annotated region, generating a mask image for either a tile or the WSIs, and showing the location of a tile on the WSI.

 # Annotation format
-Annotations must follow the AperioImagescope format
+XML annotations must follow the AperioImagescope format

 <?xml version="1.0" encoding="UTF-8"?>
 <Annotations>